-What is a Rotary Drill Operator?
+What Does it Take to Be a Rotary Drill Operator?

-Career Description Set up or operate a variety of drills to remove underground oil and gas, or remove core samples for testing during oil and gas exploration.
+Example of Drill Operator Job Set up or operate a variety of drills to remove underground oil and gas, or remove core samples for testing during oil and gas exploration.

-Drill Operator Responsibilities
+Life As a Drill Operator

 - Line drilled holes with pipes, and install all necessary hardware, to prepare new wells.

 - Locate and recover lost or broken bits, casings, and drill pipes from wells, using special tools.

 - Remove core samples during drilling to determine the nature of the strata being drilled.